Interhyp/SubmissionAPI/submission-api-documents/readme.md

 - **_Structural:_** Delivers only structural information, For instance: *Document Categories*
 - **_Contextual:_** Requires a specific context, for instance: information regarding a specific *Submission*

+> **Note:** The endpoint for handover reports has been relocated to /v2/submissions/{submissionId}/handover/reports.
+For detailed informations please check the submission-api-data.yaml

 ### Document Categories
 Document Categories is a *Structural* endpoint which provides detailed information about possible Mortgage relevant Documents that could be collected from the customer and used as prove for provided information.